Frequently Asked Questions

 This Settlement will not affect any rights or claims that you may have under the National Mortgage Settlement or any other settlement between Chase Defendants and any governmental or private entity.
 This Settlement also will not affect any claim for benefits on your hazard LPI policy that you have made or may make in the future.
 However, as described below (see Question #11), this Settlement will impact any claims that you may have relating to, concerning, or pertaining to, among other things, Defendants’ conduct, policies, or practices concerning hazard LPI Policies issued by ASIC, SGIC, or VIIC or another insurer and placed or charged by Chase during the Class Period.

-To receive a partial refund or credit towards what you currently owe, you must be a Settlement Class Member and must send in a properly completed and accurate Class Action Claim Form within 60 days after the Final Settlement Date (as defined in the Settlement Agreement).
+To receive a partial refund or credit towards what you currently owe, you must be a Settlement Class Member and must send in a properly completed and accurate Class Action Claim Form by February 10, 2015.
 The Class Action Claim Form Instructions and a Class Action Claim Form may have been sent to you with the Notice.
 You may also obtain a Claim Form on this website, or you can call for one at the toll-free number of 1-877-308-3773.

 The Class Action Claim Form Instructions and Claim Form explain the different relief available to Settlement Class Members, depending upon whether they paid their hazard LPI premium.